 Introduction to User Policy Management

 As part of the NHSmail Refresh, one National User Policy has been created for every Organisation Data Service (ODS) code on the NHSmail platform.
-This National User Policy represents the default O365 configuration available under the national N365 E3 Restricted licence provision and will be the default policy all users are added to through the NHSmail Refresh programme.
+This National User Policy represents the default O365 configuration available under the national N365 E3 Restricted licence provision and will be the default policy all users are added to through the NHSmail Refresh programme unless your organisation has set a local default policy.
 The National User Policy will show as – ODS National Policy in the NHSmail Portal.

 LAs also have the ability to create additional policies for their organisation alongside the national policy and move users between them at their discretion (for their respective organisations).
 The default user policy will be configured as per the application settings outlined in the table below.
 It cannot be changed however; LAs can create new user policies to provide access to applications that are turned off by default.

 Once users are created, the system will automatically migrate the new account in most cases within an hour to Exchange Online, where they will be automatically added into the National User Policy for their organisation.
 If a new account is not migrated for an extended period of time (e.g. more than 24 hours) Local Administrators can raise a ticket with the NHSmail National Helpdesk to resolve.